 Auditions – Six different orchestral ensembles are offered to accommodate all levels of experience.
 Only the Huntsville Youth Symphony, Sinfonia and Philharmonia orchestras require auditions.

-Sinfonia – The Sinfonia is an intermediate full orchestra open by audition to accomplished string, woodwind, brass, and percussion students from throughout the Tennessee Valley.
+Sinfonia – The Sinfonia is an intermediate full orchestra open by audition to accomplished string, woodwind, brass, and percussion students.
 String players wishing to audition for Sinfonia should be performing repertoire at the Suzuki Book 6 level (or equivalent), and should be enrolled in private lessons.
 Woodwind, brass and percussion students interested in auditioning for Sinfonia must possess strong music reading skills.
 The Sinfonia performs frequently in a wide variety of concert settings.
-Sinfonia is conducted by Joe Lee.
+Sinfonia is conducted by Dr. David Ragsdale.

-Philharmonia – The Philharmonia is an intermediate full orchestra open by audition to accomplished string students and wind and percussion students with at least one year of playing experience.
+Philharmonia – The Philharmonia is an intermediate string orchestra open by audition to accomplished string students.
 String players wishing to audition for Philharmonia should be performing repertoire at the Suzuki Book 3-4 level (or equivalent), possess intermediate music reading skills, and should be enrolled in private lessons.
-Students are asked to bring their own music stands to rehearsals.
-For performances, females wear white long sleeved blouses and long black skirts with black shoes and hose, and males wear white dress shirts with black pants and black shoes and socks.
-Bowties and cummerbunds are furnished by the HYO for concerts.
-Philharmonia is conducted by Dr. Paul Vest.
+Philharmonia is conducted by Joseph Lee.

 Concert Orchestra – The Concert Orchestra is an intermediate level string orchestra for young string players with at least two years of experience.
 Concert Orchestra students continue to explore and develop skills and techniques essential for orchestral playing.
 This orchestra is designed to be a 2-4 year course.
 Students wishing to participate should be in Suzuki Book 3 level (or equivalent), and possess intermediate music reading skills.
 Concert Orchestra is conducted by Kelli Battraw.

-Novice Strings – The Novice Strings program is a beginning level course, and open to children with little to NO experience.
+Novice Strings – The Novice Strings program is a beginning level course, and open to children with little to no experience.
 Novice Strings focuses on the development of elementary techniques, note reading, and the art of string playing.
 Students are enrolled for the entire year at the beginning of Fall semester only.
 Students may be admitted later in the academic year at the discretion of the instructor.
-Students are asked to bring their own music stands to rehearsals.
-For concert dress for performances, please check with the conductor.
-Instrument choices and rental will be discussed at the first rehearsal, and students will begin playing their instruments the following week.
 Novice Strings is conducted by Bethany Wing.

-Chamber Ensembles – Members of the Youth Symphony and Sinfonia may participate in chamber music rehearsals and coaching while building camaraderie and advanced musicianship skills.
+Chamber Ensembles – Members of the Huntsville Youth Symphony, Sinfonia, Philharmonia, and non-members of the same playing levels may participate in chamber music rehearsals and coaching while building camaraderie and advanced musicianship skills.
 Ensembles may perform at chamber concerts and community events.

 Joseph Lee, the Music Director of the Huntsville Youth Orchestra, and conductor of the Huntsville Youth Symphony and the Sinfonia Orchestra.
 Mr. Lee is the Music Director of the Tennessee Valley Music Festival, Resident Conductor of the Huntsville Symphony Orchestra, Music Director of the Festival Internacional de Música Cobano (Costa Rica), and the Director of Music Ministries at East End United Methodist Church in Nashville, TN.
 He has led a diverse group of performers including Grammy award winning artists Eileen Ivers and Immigrant Soul, the world-famous Canadian Brass, the performers of Cirque de la Symphonie, Act of Congress, Riders in the Sky, Tony Award nominee Jodi Benson, and other Broadway stars including Gary Mauer, Julia Murney, Virginia Woodruff, Burke Moses, and many others.